Character Cage Match: Jason vs. Freddy vs. Michael Myers, You Decide

 Not much of a talker, Myers excels at being able to hide in plain sight while wearing a mask, particularly in daylight (try it yourself and count the minutes before you're arrested).
 And, of course, like any good psychotic killer and embodiment of pure evil, Myers is pretty hard to kill.
 Whether you shoot him, burn him or throw him down a mine shaft, Myers is likely going to silently walk away while a clueless survivor says, "It's over."

-Michael Myers' Weaknesses: Myers is obsessed with killing his own family, which is either any sign of his madness or, depending on what movies in the franchise you prefer, the work of a cult.
+Michael Myers' Weaknesses: Myers is obsessed with killing his own family, which is either a sign of his madness or, depending on what movies in the franchise you prefer, the work of a cult.
 As long as you aren't in the general vicinity of his sister, niece or nephew, you're likely safe.

-That glove with all the knives on it works out pretty well for Freddy as well, and, to top it off, Freddy seems to have the ability to go into Hell and bring people back to life as he did with Jason in Freddy vs. Jason.
+That glove with all the knives on it works out pretty well for Freddy as well, and, to top it off, Freddy seems to have the ability to go into Hell and bring people back to life like he did with Jason in Freddy vs. Jason.

-Freddy's Weaknesses: OK, so yeah, Freddy comes for his victims in their dreams, but, as is learned in later installments, it's not Freddy's dream, it's the dream of the victim and, therefore, the victim can also control the dream and give themselves special abilities if they want.
+Freddy's Weaknesses: OK, so yeah, Freddy comes for his victims in their dreams, but, as is learned in later installments, it's not Freddy's dream, it's the dream of the victim and, therefore, the victim can also control the dream and give themselves special abilities.
 On top of that, Freddy draws a lot of strength from people's fear of him, and, as his desire to make quips grew stronger, the fear of his victims did not.
 Freddy is also a pretty poor father, something that really comes back to haunt him in Nightmare on Elm Street 6: Freddy's Dead, and is fairly land-locked to Elm Street, which limits his scope of terror.

 Jason Vorhees' Strengths: Like Myers, Jason also got an early start in the killing game, and, after losing his mother, had to learn a great deal of survival skills while growing up as an orphan in the woods.
 Also like Myers, Jason is extremely difficult to kill, and has survived the following: an axe to the head, being chopped up with his own machete, drowning (twice), getting covered in toxic waste, as well as being shot, stabbed, and blasted into space.
-Jason is incredibly strong and can punch your head off your body, and his heart is so filled with evil that it will possess you if you eat it.
+Jason is incredibly strong and can punch a human head off its body, and his heart is so filled with evil that it will possess you if you eat it.

 Furthermore, besides a brief jaunt into Manhattan and outer space, Jason is usually confined to Camp Crystal Lake, so, basically, avoid campgrounds with a history of bloody violence.
 Or, simply avoid camping altogether.
 Also, avoid space.